google/shoptimizer/docs/install-guide.md

 `git push gcp master`

 Allow the deployment to run in Cloud Build.
 This will take several minutes.
 You can monitor the progress from your GCP project's Cloud Build dashboard in the admin console.
+If a build fails, something may be wrong with cache files generated during the build.
+In this case, open Container Registry on the GCP console, delete the directory `shoptimizer/cache` and try running the build again.

 Congratulations, you should now have Shoptimizer running in Docker on Cloud Run!